ballerina-attic/docs-ballerina-vscode-extension/en/docs/architecture-diagram/architecture-diagram.md

 Let's explore the features of the Design Diagram using the [Google Cloud Platform](https://github.com/ballerina-guides/gcp-microservices-demo/tree/project-design-demo) Ballerina project that you set up in the previous topic.

-When you opened the Design Diagram as explained in the previous topic, you will see three types of design diagrams to choose from as shown below.
+When you open the Design Diagram as explained in the previous topic, you will see three types of design diagrams to choose from as shown below.

 ![Extension Command](../img/design-diagrams.png)